-These sites provide overviews and in-depth information about housing and homelessness.
-You can also search for other organizations & resources online.
+These sites provide overviews and in-depth information about housing and homelessness at both state and national levels.
+You can also search for other organizations & resources online, especially if you're researching a different state.

 When you find books that look useful, write down the Location & the Call Number.